nih-cfde/announcements/2019-05-20-announcements.md

 - Please be sure you have completed your onboarding.
 You should have accepted an invitation to both our Slack group and GitHub.
 If you have problems, see the [Onboarding Help](https://github.com/nih-cfde/organization/blob/master/OnboardingHelp.md)

 - The May Reporting deadline is COB on 5/31/19.
 Your team must report effort per individuals, and only on-boarded team members can be reported on.
-Be sure all of your current members have completed onboarding by 5/24/19 to ensure they are incorporated into your form.
+Be sure all of your current members have completed onboarding by 5/24/19 to ensure they are incorporated into your form

 - You can contribute to next weeks announcements by commenting on [the open announcements issue in this repository](https://github.com/nih-cfde/announcements/issues?utf8=%E2%9C%93&q=is%3Aissue+is%3Aopen+Announcements)

 ## Resources

 Need help navigating all your new CFDE toys?
-See the [Communication Management Help](https://github.com/nih-cfde/organization/blob/master/CommunicationManagementHelp.md) for a guide to our resources.
+See the [Communication Management Help](https://github.com/nih-cfde/organization/blob/master/CommunicationManagementHelp.md) for a guide to our resources

 Have a *new* team member?
 Send them to the [Onboarding form](https://forms.gle/H3ThBxzYYHdauaKJ8)